The Cosmological CPT Theorem: Discussion

-HG was supported jointly by the Science and Technology Facilities Council through a postgraduate studentship and the Cambridge Trust Vice Chancellor’s Award.
-HG is supported by a Postdoctoral Fellowship at National Taiwan University funded by the Ministry of Education (MOE) NTU-112L4000-1.
-AT is supported by the Bell Burnell Graduate Scholarship Fund and the Cavendish (University of Cambridge).
-AT and AW are supported by the AFOSR grant FA9550-19-1-0260 “Tensor Networks and Holographic Spacetime”.
-AW was also supported by the STFC grant ST/P000681/1 “Particles, Fields and Extended Objects”, an Isaac Newton Trust Early Career grant, and NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+HG was supported by the Science and Technology Facilities Council through a postgraduate studentship and the Cambridge Trust Vice Chancellor’s Award, and is supported by a Postdoctoral Fellowship at National Taiwan University funded by the Ministry of Education (MOE) NTU-112L4000-1.
+AT was supported in part by the Heising-Simons Foundation, the Simons Foundation, the Bell Burnell Graduate Scholarship Fund, the Cavendish (University of Cambridge) and a KITP Graduate fellowship.
+AT and AW are supported by the AFOSR grant FA9550-19-1-0260 “Tensor Networks and Holographic Spacetime” and grants no. NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+AW was also supported by the STFC grants ST/P000681/1 “Particles, Fields and Extended Objects”, ST/X000664/1 “Quantum Fields, Quantum Gravity and Quantum Particles”, an Isaac Newton Trust Early Career grant.
 AW was also partly supported by NSF grant PHY-2207584 while finishing this paper during his sabbatical at the IAS.